Immunising your children

 Payments & services

-Some of our payments, such as the Family Tax Benefit Part A supplement, Child Care Benefit and Child Care Rebate, can only be paid for children who have been immunised or have an approved immunisation exemption.
-We also provide a national register to help parents and carers keep track of their children’s immunisation history.
+Some of our payments can only be paid for children who have been immunised or have an approved immunisation exemption.

 Australian Childhood Immunisation Register

-Your child’s immunisation history on the Immunisation Register can help you when you need proof of immunisation.
+Your child’s history on the immunisation register can help you when you need proof of immunisation.
 For example:

 - you can get an immunisation history statement to use as proof of immunisation for school enrolment.
-We’ll send you a statement when your child turns 18 months old and five years old, or you can get one anytime using your Medicare online account through myGov or the Express Plus Medicare app
+We’ll send you a statement when your child turns 18 months old and 5 years old, or you can get one anytime using your Medicare online account through myGov or the Express Plus Medicare app

 Immunisation requirements for Family Tax Benefit Part A supplement

-To meet the immunisation requirements for the Family Tax Benefit Part A supplement, you now need to have your children immunised during the financial years that each child turns one, two and five years old.
+To meet the immunisation requirements for the Family Tax Benefit Part A supplement you need to have your children immunised during the financial years that each child turns 1, 2 and 5 years old.

-Children need to be up-to-date with immunisation or have an approved exemption.
+Children need to be up to date with immunisation or have an approved exemption.
 The National Immunisation Program Schedule specifies at what ages your child should receive certain vaccines.
 Most of the immunisations on the National Immunisation Program Schedule are linked to family assistance payments.

 Immunisation requirements for Child Care Benefit

-To receive Child Care Benefit, all your children under 7 must meet immunisation requirements at all the age milestones listed below.
+To receive Child Care Benefit, all your children under 7 must meet immunisation requirements.

 Children born before 1 July 2012